highlight/highlight.io/docs-content/general/3_getting-started/backend-sdk/python.md

 creates a `/error` route that will randomly throw an error.

 To view and resolve the recorded error, log into [app.highlight.io/errors](http://app.highlight.io/errors).
 Clicking on the error's title will open a page where you can see detailed information and mark it as resolved.
-Check out the [error monitoring](../../6_product-features/2_error-monitoring/error-sharing.md) docs for more info!